 Bringing a new pet rabbit into your life is an exciting event.
 You’ll want to make sure you’re fully prepared so that you and your new bunny can get off to a great start.
-Learn the basics of rabbit ownership, and review our checklist of initial bunny supplies below!
+Read how to prepare your home for the new arrival, and review our checklist of initial bunny supplies below!

 Are you ready for a 10-year (or more) commitment?

 Rabbits make wonderful indoor companions.
 They are clean, relatively quiet, and adorable!
-But before you jump into rabbit ownership, make sure a rabbit is a good fit for your family.
+But before you jump into rabbit ownership, make sure a rabbit is a good fit for you.

 The first step when you decide to bring a bunny into your life is deciding where the bunny will primarily live.
 At My House Rabbit, we advocate that rabbits live inside the home with you.
 This provides much-needed social interaction for the rabbit, along with protection from predators and severe weather.